quenio/ATN/Types/README.md

 RationalNumber
 ```

-As shown above, just the name of the type is suffcient to have it known in the current context.
+As shown above, just writing the name of the type is enough to have it known in the current context.
 No definition is required.

 ## Type Hierarchy